Perhaps it’s started for you.

 But what about ritual?
 I can’t not do them…

-I love rituals as much as the next guy; often they emotionally reconnect you with loved ones and cherished memories.
-Yet for rituals to retain their fulfillment they need to be inspiring and rejuvenating.
+I love rituals as much as the next guy.
+Often they emotionally reconnect you with loved ones and cherished memories.
+Yet for rituals to retain their fulfillment, you want them to be rejuvenating.

 Maybe this is the year to prioritize — to realize you have options.
 If these rituals are weighing you down rather than bringing you joy, perhaps it’s time to reconsider.